Co-motion: mobility and well-being

 - Dr Steve Cinderby (Co-Investigator)

-- Dr Mark Bevan (Department of Social Policy and Social Work, University of York)
+- Dr Mark Bevan (School for Business and Society, University of York)

 - Dr Steve Cinderby (Stockholm Environment Institute York)

 - Prof Helen Petrie (Computer Science, Univeristy of York)

 - Dr Christopher Power (Computer Science, University of York)